mhweiner/MrRouter/README.md

 mr.go2('Task', {id: 123}, true);

-// Route by reading from page hash and finding a match in Router.routes. mr.route();
+// Route by reading from page hash and finding a match in Router.routes.
+// If a match is found, returns `true`.
+Otherwise, it returns `false`. mr.route();

 // Register a callback when hash changes